webmaster442/Calculator/Calculator/manual.md

     Returns the logarithm of a specified number in a specified base.
 Works on numbers that can be converted to double.

+* `Not(x)`

+    Computes the ones-complement representation of a given value.

+    Works on numbers that can be converted to integers.

+* `Or(x, y)`

+    Computes the bitwise-or of two values.

+    Works on numbers that can be converted to integers.

 * `Percent(x; y)`

     Computes the y percent of x.
 Works on numbers that can be converted to double.